Internet-Draft | Designing APIs with REST API Linked Data | October 2024 |

 thus retaining the information of a legacy ontology.¶

-A more flexible design would have been to use a generic surname
+A more flexible design would have considered using a generic surname

 property name,